 Instructions

 - Place all of the dry ingredients into the bowl of a stand mixer and stir on low for 30 seconds to fully combine them.
 Add the vegetable oil, eggs, vanilla, and buttermilk and mix on low until just combined.
-With the mixer still on low, add the hot water in a slow stream, then turn the mixer to medium and beat until smooth, about 2 minutes.
+With the mixer still on low, add the hot coffee (or hot water) in a slow stream, then turn the mixer to medium and beat until smooth, about 2 minutes.
 The batter will be very thin.

 - Pour into prepared cake pans no more than 2/3 full and bake for 32-36 minutes, until a wooden toothpick inserted comes out clean.
 Cool completely.